1,000+ Opportunities

 **Note**: Certain manufacturers may have not yet provided all communications dating back to 2012, as required by law.
 NHTSA will continue to update its website with additional manufacturer communications as they are received.

-Based on current listing details, eligibility includes: Nonprofits must apply through Oregon Department of Transportation or be subgrantees.
+According to the current listing, eligibility includes: Nonprofits must apply through Oregon Department of Transportation or be subgrantees.
 State Highway Safety Office coordinates applications.
-Applicants should confirm final requirements in the official notice before submission.
+Confirm the full requirements in the official notice before applying.